-The Freeman Lab is working to understand mechanisms underlying immune surveillance.
+The Freeman Lab is working to understand cellular and mechanisms underlying immune surveillance.
 The immune system protects us from infection, orchestrates wound healing, and eliminates cancer.
 Such versatility necessitates detectors that distinguish harmful from healthy components as well as the ongoing sampling/turnover of tissues (i.e. surveillance).

 In disease, immune surveillance is evaded by pathogens and tumor cells such that its protective role is lost.
 By using state-of-the-art, multidisciplinary approaches, the Freeman Lab is uncovering mechanisms of immune surveillance from single molecules to cells to populations.

 - Lipid-gated monovalent ion fluxes regulate endocytic traffic and support immune surveillance.
 Science, 367;6475, 301-305, 2020.
-Spencer A Freeman, Stefan Uderhardt, Amra Saric, Richard F Collins, Catherine M Buckley, Sivakami Mylvaganam, Parastoo Boroumand, Jonathan Plumb, Ronald N Germain, Dejian Ren, Sergio Grinstein
+Spencer A. Freeman, Stefan Uderhardt, Amra Saric, Richard F Collins, Catherine M Buckley, Sivakami Mylvaganam, Parastoo Boroumand, Jonathan Plumb, Ronald N Germain, Dejian Ren, Sergio Grinstein